SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 2.md

 For a successfule connection into Hyperscale (Citus) on Azure Database for PostgreSQL, we need to enable firewall services.

-### Exercise 1: Configure server-level firewall service
+### Task 1: Configure server-level firewall service

 Follow the instructions given below to allow yourself access to the Hyperscale (Citus) server group.